-King County frequently encounters extended periods of cold and wet weather throughout the winter, typically spanning from November to March.
-Moreover, the region has witnessed a surge in extreme heatwaves and diminished air quality due to wildfire smoke during the summer months.
+King County frequently encounters extended periods of cold and wet weather throughout the winter, typically spanning from November to March as well as periods of unhealthy air quality and/or dangerously high summer heat that can cause significant negative health consequences, including death.
 These severe weather occurrences pose significant hazards for individuals experiencing homelessness, who often endure prolonged exposure to the elements without adequate shelter.
 Exposure to such weather conditions, coupled with insufficient clothing and provisions, heightens the risks of severe weather-related health issues and fatalities.
 Furthermore, these risks are compounded by a disproportionate prevalence of underlying medical and mental health conditions among this population, exacerbating their vulnerability to the hazards of cold, wet, excessively hot, or poor air quality environments.